 Battle of Issus (333 BCE)

 At Issus, Alexander faced Darius III in a narrow coastal plain, flanked by mountains and the sea.
 The phalanx was deployed in the center, with the hypaspists on the right linking to the Companion Cavalry.
-The Persians attempted to break through the left side of the phalanx, where the Thessalian cavalry held, but the phalanx held firm despite being outnumbered.
+The Persians attempted to break through the left side of the phalanx, where the Thessalian cavalry held, but the phalanx held firm despite being outnumbered and fighting on terrain that favored the defender.
 Alexander’s cavalry charge on the right forced Darius to flee, and the phalanx then advanced, crushing the Persian center.
 The sarissa pikes were so effective that the Persian infantry could not get close enough to use their curved acinaces swords.
+The battle demonstrated the phalanx’s ability to maintain cohesion even when pressure was applied unevenly along its line.

 Battle of Gaugamela (331 BCE)